-In addition, in April, 2018, our compensation committee and board of directors, respectively, approved the grant under the Global Share Incentive Plan (2013) of a total of 137,010 options under the Global Share Incentive Plan (2013), of which 29,999 options were granted to directors and officers, with an exercise price equal to the average closing price of the Company's ordinary shares on the thirty trading days preceding the date of the approval of such grant by the board of directors (which is also the grant date).
-Options granted to our directors under this grant are subject to the approval of our 2018 Annual General Meeting.
+In January 2019, our compensation committee and board of directors, respectively, approved the grant under the Global Share Incentive Plan (2013) of a total of 141,928 options under the Global Share Incentive Plan (2013), of which 29,999 options were granted to directors and office holders.
+The exercise price for the options (per ordinary share) is US\$ 33.83.
+Such options shall expire, by their terms, on the earlier to occur of: (a) January 31, 2027, or (b) the closing price of the shares falling below US\$ 16.92 at any time after the date of grant.
+Options granted to our directors under this grant are subject to the approval of our 2019 Annual General Meeting.

-As of March 31, 2018, a total of 22,503 of the options granted under the Global Share Incentive Plan (2013) were returned to the company after not being exercised following the cessation of employment of certain employees, as set forth in the terms of grant of such options.
+As of March 31, 2019, a total of 40,754 of the options granted under the Global Share Incentive Plan (2013) were returned to the company after not being exercised following the cessation of employment of certain employees, as set forth in the terms of grant of such options.